RTEMS/rtems-docs/user/bsps/bsps-i386.rst

 - VGA with PS/2 keyboard
 - COM1 thorough COM4
 - Any COM devices on the PCI bus including IO and memory mapped

+PCI-based UART devices are named ``/dev/pcicom<number>`` as they are probed and found.
+The numbers sequence starts with 1.
+E.g. first PCI UART device found is accessible with ``/dev/pcicom1`` name.

 Besides supporting generic devices above, the BSP also support specific UART chips.
 The drivers for those are not initialized